Also known as: Racing Game: Chuui!!!! (JP)

 Unused wheel textures are found in the data/cars/shared folder.
 The other appears to be a chrome five-spoke steel wheel from a first-generation Ford Mustang, circa 1966.

-At one point of development, the ability to fit the player's vehicle with a visual Supercharger/Turbocharger modification was removed.
+At one point in development, the ability to fit the player's vehicle with a visual Supercharger/Turbocharger modification was removed.

 The following audio files were to be used for either the turbo or supercharger.